sarveshkumbharde/AI-SAAS-platform/README.md

-# AI SaaS Platform – FOREVER
+# AI SaaS Platform - QuickAI

 A full-stack AI SaaS platform that provides both free and premium AI-powered tools for content creation and image editing.
 Built using the **PERN stack (PostgreSQL, Express, React, Node.js)** with role-based access control and Google Sign-In via Clerk.